-By Cal J. Halvorsen, MSW, Doctoral Student and William E. Gordon Research Fellow, Brown School, Washington University in St. Louis
+Written by Cal J. Halvorsen, MSW, doctoral student and the William E. Gordon Research Fellow at the Brown School

 I recently conducted an on-the-spot focus group among my geographically dispersed, early-30s friends in our online group chat.
 I asked them to describe an entrepreneur, giving me their initial, gut reactions.